ruanpienaar/goanna/README.md

  call

 #WIP Roadmap
-1. escriptify getopt integration needed
-2. custom trace_port client
+1. custom trace_port client
-4. be able to work with short/long names in the erlang distribution
+2. be able to work with short/long names in the erlang distribution
-5. Able to compile gonna on OTP 18 < ( timestamp code )
+3. Able to compile gonna on OTP 18 < ( timestamp code )
-6. file trace needs to be implemented
+4. file trace needs to be implemented